How to Become a Graphic Designer without a Degree: Step-by-Step Guide

 Every job requires skills without which subpar work will be produced, and being a graphic designer is no exception.
 Here are the essential skills needed to become a good graphic designer:

-• Creativity–Creativity for a graphic designer is non-negotiable.
+• Creativity–Creativity for a professional graphic designer is non-negotiable.
 You need to have ideas that are out of the box in order to create something new, fresh, and attention-grabbing to the satisfaction of your client.
 This doesn’t mean that you have to be an artist – although it certainly helps – but you should at least have some sense of what looks good and what doesn’t.
 A lot of creativity also comes with practice, so don’t worry if you feel like you’re not the most creative person in the world.
 Just keep working at it and you’ll gradually get better

 • Communication–Communication is important for any job, but especially for graphic designers since they need to be able to convey their ideas to clients.
 And this is after listening to and understanding the client’s vision enough to incorporate into your designs.
 If you can’t communicate well, it won’t be easy to discuss client needs sufficiently, then subsequently convince them that your designs are worth paying for.
 Learn to verbalize your thoughts clearly and concisely, and you’ll be on your way to becoming a great graphic designer.